mhvk/baseband/docs/baseband/tutorials/new_edv.rst

 Replacing an Existing EDV
 =========================

-In the previous section we mentioned that :class:`~!baseband.vdif.header.VDIFHeader`'s metaclass is designed to prevent accidental overwriting of existing entries in :obj:`~!baseband.vdif.header.VDIF_HEADER_CLASSES`, so attempting to assign two header classes to the same EDV results in an exception.
+Above, we mentioned that :class:`~!baseband.vdif.header.VDIFHeader`'s metaclass is designed to prevent accidental overwriting of existing entries in :obj:`~!baseband.vdif.header.VDIF_HEADER_CLASSES`, so attempting to assign two header classes to the same EDV results in an exception.
 There